Cyconi/2800-202410-BBY23/README.md

 Both tools have significantly contributed to the project’s success, with Copilot enhancing the technical quality and Phot.AI enriching the visual experience.

 Jeremy Testa:
+I used chatGPT for study Log page for each logged session on study session page, create the study log card.
+I also used chatGPT for creating a notification if your MCQ's are ready for your habit tracker.

 Radmir Garipov:
 I used chatGPT for habitGraph.js as well as helping me debug stuff by writing console logs and giving me tips on how to fix problems.